dmwit/maryodel/protocol/README.md

-In the first variant, the request is for whatever frame the server happens to be on when it processes the request, and MUST result in either a state reply or a transition to the game\_setup state.
+In the first variant, the request is for whatever frame the server happens to be on when it processes the request, and MUST result in either a state reply or a transition to the game\_setup\_zero state.

 In the second variant, the request is for the frame given by the integer component.
 The server MUST do one of the following three things:

 1. Produce a state reply during the given frame.
 2. Reject the request with an appropriate `far-state` or `old-state` message.
-3. Transition to the game\_setup state before the given frame.
+3. Transition to the game\_setup\_zero state before the given frame.

 In the third and fourth variants, the request is for the next appropriate mode transition.
-The server MUST either produce a state reply during the same frame as the next `mode you control` message (for the third variant) or `mode you cleanup` message (for the fourth variant) or transition to the game\_setup state before the relevant `mode you` message.
+The server MUST either produce a state reply during the same frame as the next `mode you control` message (for the third variant) or `mode you cleanup` message (for the fourth variant) or transition to the game\_setup\_zero state before the relevant `mode you` message.

 ## Changes

+### `0-statefix-oldfarfix-boundfix-posfix` to `1`

+Removed the need (and ability) for the server to announce how many players would be participating in the next game: the `players` verb is now completely gone.
+Instead the server signals the transition from listing players to playing a game by sending a `frame` message.

+Besides making the server's job easier, it means clients need not store how many players there were in previous games, and guarantees that the client knows which frame the server is on during all game messages.

 ### `0-statefix-oldfarfix-boundfix` to `0-statefix-oldfarfix-boundfix-posfix`